Pathophysiology | Etiology | Symptoms | Diagnosis | Treatment

 Echocardiography is the gold standard to diagnose diastolic dysfunction.
 There are four grades of diastolic dysfunction, as described below.
 Clinical manifestations of congestive heart failure may start to occur once grade II diastolic dysfunction is present, but not in the presence of grade I diastolic dysfunction (impaired relaxation).

-Grade I (impaired relaxation): This is a normal finding and occurs in nearly 100% of individuals by the age of 60 years.
+Grade I (impaired relaxation): This is a normal finding.
 The E wave velocity is reduced, resulting in E/A reversal (ratio < 1).
 The left atrial pressures are normal.
 The deceleration time of the E wave is prolonged, measuring greater than 200 milliseconds.
 The e/e’ ratio measured by tissue Doppler is normal.

 Grade II (pseudonormal): This is pathological and results in elevated left atrial pressures.
 The E/A ratio is normal (0.8 +- 1.5), and the deceleration time is normal (160-200 ms), but the e/e’ ratio is elevated.
 The E/A ratio will be less than 1 with Valsalva.
 A major clue to the presence of grade II diastolic dysfunction vs. normal diastolic function is the presence of structural heart disease such as left atrial enlargement, left ventricular hypertrophy or systolic dysfunction.
 If significant structural heart disease is present, and the E/A ratio as well as the deceleration time appear normal, suspect a pseudonormal pattern.
 Valsalva distinguishes pseudonormal from normal as well as the e/e’ ratio.
 Diuresis can frequently reduce the left atrial pressure, relieving symptoms of HF and returning the hemodynamics to those of grade I diastolic dysfunction.